 What measures does Energy Transfer take to protect the environment?

 Protection of people, property and the environment is a core value for all Energy Transfer employees.
 We choose our pipeline routes to avoid sensitive habitats whenever possible.
 We often use existing rights-of-way to limit disturbance during construction.
 And we work with all regulatory agencies to fully comply with laws and regulations and to protect sensitive areas.

-The 300-plus-mile pipeline route uses over 80 percent existing rights-of-way or other utility corridors, minimizing environmental impact.
+The 300-plus-mile pipeline route used over 80 percent existing rights-of-way or other utility corridors, minimizing environmental impact.
 When possible, we diverted the existing corridor to avoid wetlands and waterways, sensitive species and habitats and cultural resources.
-Our construction processes, such as horizontal directional drilling, will allow us to avoid sensitive areas and minimize impact, and replace or restore habitat where affected.
+Our construction processes, such as horizontal directional drilling, allowed us to avoid sensitive areas and minimize impact, and replace or restore habitat where affected.

-We have environmental inspectors at construction sites who are responsible for holding our construction methods and erosion-control devices to the specific requirements of our water-crossing and earth-disturbance permits on each of the six construction spreads.
-The comprehensive, 2.5-year-long environmental permitting process has included local, state and federal agencies, along with full public participation.
+We had environmental inspectors at construction sites who were responsible for holding our construction methods and erosion-control devices to the specific requirements of our water-crossing and earth-disturbance permits.
+The comprehensive, 2.5-year-long environmental permitting process included local, state and federal agencies, along with full public participation.